5 Super Inspirational Runners Stories

 Best known for his epic duel with Alberto Salazar in the 1982 Boston Marathon, Dick Beardsley’s path through running wasn’t always perfectly smooth.

 Beardsley had an incredibly successful early career.
-Starting from a 2:47:14 first marathon, he is still the only man to ever have lowered his personal best a consecutive 13 times, and is in the Guinness Book of world records for the feat.
+Starting from a 2:47:14 first marathon, he is still the only man ever to have lowered his personal best a consecutive 13 times, and is in the Guinness Book of world records for the feat.

 Beardsley became addicted to the pain medications prescribed after each of the operations.
 He was arrested in 1996 for forging medications and sentenced to five year’s probation and 460 hours of community service.